brushedtype/Ratios/CONTRIBUTING.md

 # Contributing to Ratios

+## Code of Conduct

+This project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.

+See [CODE\_OF\_CONDUCT.md](./CODE_OF_CONDUCT.md) for full details.

 ## Developer's Certificate of Origin 1.1

 By making a contribution to this project, I certify that: